INDEX:

 John DiFrancesca, a well known and loved Lehigh Valley personality was well known for his engaging warm and upbeat personality and loved taking chances and building things.
 He was a self made entrepreneur starting with his creative side as a vocalist/musician, then as a band leader and musical director, band manager, booking agent, music magazine manager, and later as a real estate developer and property manager.
 Best known as a passionate entertainer with his soulful voice and a well known unique dynamic style of playing the Hammond B3 Organ.
 For nearly 30 years he was a very well respected key figure in the East Coast Music Scene.

-Johnny & The High Keys in the early 60's where the band recorded in 1968 the 45 "The Christmas Game" B/W "Do You Believe" for Jamie Records in Philadelphia.
+Starting with forming the band Johnny & The High Keys in the early 60's where the band recorded in 1968 the 45 "The Christmas Game" B/W "Do You Believe" for Jamie Records in Philadelphia.
 The A-side of the single became a seasonal national Christmas rock.
 In the Lehigh Valley they developed a strong following in the early days and headlined teen clubs such as The Mod Mill, The Mad Hatter, and King Arthur's Court.
 They then grew as the biggest drawing band in some of the most prestigious over 21 venues in the Mid Atlantic states.

 In the early 70s John recruited Joey Colarusso to take over the front man position in the band and changed the name to The High Keys as they expand touring to the East Coast opening for national acts such as Sly & the Family Stone, Fleetwood Mac, and Little Feat to name a few along with performing at high profile festivals, night clubs and resorts.